B1aCkManTa/Visual-Programming/README.md

 ## Execution

 The file `MP1.py` contains all the code implementation of the project and is the only thing that need to be executed.
-The code acts on a file named `project.json` that holds a `JSON` representation of a **Scratch** code. the `project.json` file has to be in the same directory which `MP1.py` is run from.
+The code acts on a file named `project.json` that holds a `JSON` representation of a **Scratch 3/online** code. the `project.json` file has to be in the same directory which `MP1.py` is run from.
 When the file is run, the console will print a list of strings signifying the textual representations of parallel sub-programs present in the **Scratch** code.

 ---